alevchuk/pstm/lnd-e2e-testing/README.md

 # press "g" again to install/upgrade
 ```

-3. Track changes to your filesystem:
+3. Track changes to your filesystem.
+This can come in handy when you get paranoid (e.g. what changed after laptop update or reboot?)

 E.g. you can use [alevchuk/pstm/fs-time-machine method](../fs-time-machine) of tracking fs changes:
 ```